BL00DY-C0D3/Echo-VR-Installer/README.md

+The Installer installs Echo on Quest and PC

 Work in Progress!

-This is my first pre alpha release.
+This is my pre alpha release.
-The Installer installs Echo on Quest and PC